 the full monetary value of the project, inclusive of any cash income.

 The application process takes approximately four months from submission to approval.
 The applicant organisation (or the

 auspice body) will receive a letter advising the outcome of the application following the completion of the assessment process.

 At this point, applicants can request feedback on the outcome.

 Recipients of CGP funding are listed on the

 Previous Grant Recipients page on the OMI website.

-Funds are released within 60 days of the receipt of the letter, subject to the finalisation of all documentation.
+Funds are released within 60 days of the receipt of the letter, subject to the finalisation of all documentation and

 The OMI logo and guidelines for logo use are available for download on the

 Logos page of the OMI website.
 CGP grant recipients are required to use the